-One of the best ways to experience the winter wonderland of Yellowstone is to spend a few hours walking across the land as wildlife does.
+One of the best ways to experience the winter wonderland outside of Big Sky is to spend a few hours walking across the land as wildlife does.
 Snowshoes allow unfettered access to the forest, meadows and river systems that make this one of the most exciting ecosystems in North America.

 This half day tour is offered as both a morning tour, departing at 8am, or an afternoon tour departing at 1pm.